Advanced Online Training Course on HL7 FHIR

 - The workshop will cover implementation issues encountered by the attendees (for examples, see below).
 The issues are identified both by hosting a conference call with all attendees prior to the actual workshop, as well as during the workshop itself.

-- The trainers are experienced FHIR implementers, and will bring some optional material (with hands on exercises) with them to cover known implementation aspects.
+- The trainers are experienced FHIR implementers and will bring some optional material (with hands-on exercises) with them to cover known implementation aspects.
 This material will be used when they fit with issues raised by the attendees.

 - The issues should preferably be identified well ahead of the actual training course to allow for preparation by the trainer(s); ad hoc questions may require additional research by the trainer(s).

 The dates for the in-company training courses are flexible and can be agreed upon depending on the availability of your team.
 The open training courses (whether online or face-to-face) have fixed dates.

 Upon completion of this training course, attendees will be able to: